trevor-leach/aws-lambda-consumer/README.md

 This is technically correct, but as users of the library, it doesn't represent the functions we are supposed to write:

 * If we use the callback approach, we should never return a Promise, and
-* If we do want to write our handler as an async method then
+* If we write an async handler, then
     * The callback parameter shouldn't even exist and
 	* The return type should only be a Promise, and not void | Promise